Coronavirus: thoracic surgery update

 We are attempting to contact all patients with a future scheduled appointment.
 In most cases we are changing appointments to a telephone consultation, and in certain circumstances, a video appointment.
 Some appointments may be cancelled without a future date being arranged at this stage.
 If we cancel your appointment you will remain on our waiting list and we will contact you in due course.
 Some patients may be discharged back to their GP or local services, and we will write to you if this is the case.

 Please do not worry if you have not had confirmation of your rescheduled appointment yet.
-This is likely to vary depending on the length of the coronavirus lockdown.
 We will contact you nearer to the time of your appointment to confirm the date and time.
 If you feel that there has been a deterioration in your symptoms or health that might be related to your cancer, please contact us and we will advise whether further investigations are required at this time.

 If you have a question about an appointment for clinic or surgery, please email our admin team at ThoracicOutpatientInbox@gstt.nhs.uk or call 020 7188 7188 ext 81069.